 The event is for all those involved with weapons systems, equipment and technologies for the ground manoeuvre community of the military and the security sector more broadly: military, police, security, industry and academia.
 It provides a valuable opportunity to network, inform, educate, debate and challenge the status quo.

-If you wish to present a paper on a topic you feel is relevant to the theme, please submit an abstract of around 200 words by e-mail Leanne by no later than Friday 24 April 2019.
+If you wish to present a paper on a topic you feel is relevant to the theme, please submit an abstract of around 200 words by e-mail by no later than Friday 17 April 2020.
 Papers should be planned to take 20 minutes to present followed by 10 minutes for questions.

 There are unique opportunities for sponsoring at various levels during this event: individual activities such as the event dinner, the barbeque on the range, or collectively for the whole event with generous concessions.

 UK Military £295

 Display SpaceDefence Academy only

 Invited Guests and Extra Display (3 Maximum) £270

 Single Display (DA) + 4m x 4m external space (Range) £1355 - One person

 Double Display (DA) + 4m x 4m external space (Range) £2015 - Two persons